wayne-chi/Election_ETL_Pipeline_1/README.md

 - Webscrapping : A webscrapping script that pulls data from the inec portal about all registered polling units and their polling unit code.
 The polling unit code can serve as a unique identifer and can be used to join both data.

 ## Tools
-MongoDB
+- MongoDB
-Plotly
+- Plotly

 ## Coming Soon
  - Use of Dash for plotting
- - Automation weekly for updating csv
+ - Automation weekly for uploading the reviewed CSVs